Fremantle Stuff > organisations > Flying Angel Club

 I believe there may be an indirect connexion between Rosa Smith's Sailors' Rest in Marine Parade (1899) and the present club.
 I'm guessing that the Anglican Church took over the mission some time in the 1920s (Rosa Smith having retired in 1921) or 1930s, because ...

-There was a Seamen's Chapel in High St, from 1937.
+There has been a Seamen's Chapel in High St, from 1937.
 (I don't think it has a street address, being between 2 and 4 High St.) The Church of England bought the Union Bank building (4 High St) on the corner of High and Cliff Sts in 1930 for the Flying Angel Mission to Seamen.
 The small building next door was the Seamen's Chapel 1937-1960.
 It was deconsecrated in 1966 when the church moved their current premises in Queen Victoria St. The building is unchanged, and is now part of Notre Dame University.

 The RC equivalent of the Flying Angel Club is in the same block: Stella Maris ('star of the sea') is at 16 Queen Victoria St, 1947.